Snijders Blok–Campeau syndrome: Cause

 The CHD3 gene is required for chromatin remodeling, a process that regulates gene expression.
 By allowing for the creation of chromatin, the CHD3 gene affects how tightly DNA is packed into chromosomes.
 A mutation of the CHD3 gene changes the amount of chromatin produced, causing over or underexpression of other genes.

 History

 Due to the rarity of the condition, with only approximately 60 cases documented in scientific literature, Snijders Blok–Campeau syndrome was only discovered in 2018 by clinical geneticist Lot Snijders Blok and clinician-scientist Philippe M Campeau.
 The mutation was first documented in the paper "CHD3 helicase domain mutations cause a neurodevelopmental syndrome with macrocephaly and impaired speech and language".

+Treatment

+There is no available cure for the syndrome, and treatment is supportive.

+In 2026, successful trials of gene therapy in mice and monkeys were reported by Zilong Qiu and his team at the Shanghai Jiao Tong University School of Medicine, in the journal Nature.
+It was subsequently discovered that a year before, Qiu had treated a six-year-old girl at Xinhua Hospital in Shanghai using engineered viruses to carry the corrected gene into the spinal fluid.
+The girl died of thrombotic microangiopathy several days later.